AudriusButkevicius/RemoteRuntime/README.md

 Yet another bastard child for remote process manipulation.

-Uses C# AppDomains to dynamically load, execute, unload C# DLLs into a remote process, without having to restart the process.
+Uses C# AssemblyLoadContext (.NET 5+ I think) to dynamically load, execute, unload C# DLLs into a remote process, without having to restart the process.
 The intended usecase is to quickly iterate on C# code that is supposed to run in and interact with native code.

 See [RemoteHands](https://github.com/AudriusButkevicius/RemoteHands) for alternative approach.